Search: 313 results

 Verse ConceptsBalmsCaravansHerbs And SpicesMoney, Uses OfMyrrhPerfumeTradeTravelCamelsCommercePeople EatingSitting In Fellowship

-Then Judah said to his brothers, "What profit [is there] if we kill our brother and conceal his blood?
+Then Judah said to his brothers, "What profit is there if we kill our brother and cover up his blood?

 Verse ConceptsHiding Sins